eduMFA/eduMFA/doc/installation/helm.rst

 .. index:: helm

-.. warning:: This chart is currently considered experimental.
-This means it does
+.. warning:: This chart is currently considered experimental and does not offer
-             not offer the semantic versioning guarantees: breaking changes can happen in any release.
+             configuration stability until version 1.0.0.
+Breaking changes can happen in any release.

 An eduMFA Helm chart which enables quick installation in a Kubernetes setup.
 It